The Ultimate Website Redesign Guide

 If you don't think your site that looks bad on mobile is hurting you then think again.
 What does it tell the consumer about your business?
 Don't let your potential customer think that you don't pay attention to the details.

 57% of mobile device users won’t recommend businesses with a poor mobile site design.

 Great content writers are very hard to find.
 Really hard to find.
 But when you find them, they are like gold.

 If you don't have a writer on staff and can't afford to hire one, then your team will have to band together and share in the task.
 To get you started, here are some tips on how to write successful content.

 High quality content does so many things to help your business.
 Here are just a few of the many benefits of great content.

 When a user reads great content that is tied to your brand, trust immediately increases.
 On the flipside, poorly written content will quickly erode trust.

 The better the content, the longer the user spends on the page and on your site.
 If you want users to stick around and become customers, give them great content.
 It's that simple.

-Great content will lead to more leads.
+Great content will generate more leads.
 As they work their way to a buying decision, you will be the one they want to contact.

 When your time on page is high and your content gets linked to, you will naturally rank well in search.
 Search engine ranking is all about relevance and authority.
 Writing relevant content builds your domain authority, resulting in higher ranking.